Skip to content

 Honeypot

-Honeypot means a hidden input field in your form.
-If this field is submitted with content, it is a clear indication that the form was sent by a bot (computer program) and not by a regular site visitor.
-In this case, the submission of Form.taxi will be placed in the spam folder.
+A honeypot is a hidden input field in your form that is invisible to regular users.
+If this field is submitted with content, it is a clear indication that the form was sent by a bot (an automated script) rather than a legitimate visitor.
+In such cases, Form.taxi classifies the submission as spam and places it in the spam folder.

-If you want to use this method to avoid spam, enter what the field name of your honeypot field is in the form settings.
-By default, the field name _gotcha is used here.
-But you can also use any other name if you enter it in the form spam settings.
+If you want to use this method for spam prevention, enter the name of your honeypot field in the spam protection settings.
+By default, the field name _gotcha is used, but you can choose any name you prefer.
+Ideally, select a name that does not reveal the purpose of the field.

-HTML code of the honeypot field for your form:
+HTML code for the honeypot field to include in your form:

 html